SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 }
 ```

 A missing **quotation mark** or **closing bracket** can also cause issues.
-As with the *semicolon*, this will lead to the program either **function improperly** or not executing at all.
+As with the *semicolon*, this will lead to the program either **functioning improperly** or not executing at all.
 Such mistakes are hard to notice, especially with large amounts of code.
 Here is an example of an incorrect program with a lonely opening quotation mark:
 ```java
 static void main(String[] args)
 {